david894/SHARideApp/README.md

    `git clone https://github.com/david894/SHARideApp.git`
 2. Open the project in **Android Studio Koala 2024.1.1**
 3. Sync Gradle and ensure Firebase JSON configuration is added
-4. Build and run on an Android device (with NFC enabled for verification module)
+4. Build (SHARide/SHARmin) and run on an Android device (with NFC enabled for SHARide verification module)